maxxiefjv/privpack/README.md

 For testing purposes one should use the pytest library included in the development requirements of this package.
 Create your test in the corresponding test file and run the `$ pytest <path/to/test/file>` command in the root directory of this project.

 # Example program
 An example program is available called privpack-app.
-To run this program open your python environment and, in the root folder of this project run `$ python privpack-app -h`.
+To run this program open your python environment and run `$ python privpack-app -h` in the root folder of this project.
 This will show all the options available for running the example app.
 At this moment two Privacy-Preserving networks have been implemented in the example program: Binary and Gaussian.